trivorak/midigen/research/Research.md

 xxd -p inputfile outputfile
 ```
 My scripts are looking for a hexdump file called "input.txt"
-An example of converting a picture to hexfile
+An example of converting a picture to hexfile.

 ```bash
 xxd -p PictureOfSon.jpg input.txt